narath/brigopedia/README.md

     # Disable reading by anonymous users
     $wgGroupPermissions['*']['read'] = false;

+### Configure SMTP (Mail) Settings

+If using a remote SMTP server, make sure you have enabled httpd to use network connections in SELinux.
+This is currently handled by the Puppet script (see task 'Enable Mediawiki to connect to remote smtp service').

+Append to the LocalSettings file:

+    $wgSMTP = array(
+     'host'     => "mail.example.com", // could also be an IP address.
+Where the SMTP server is located 'IDHost'   => "example.com",      // Generally this will be the domain name of your website (aka mywiki.org) 'port'     => 25,                 // Port to use when connecting to the SMTP server 'auth'     => true,               // Should we use SMTP authentication (true or false) 'username' => "my_user_name",     // Username to use for SMTP authentication (if being used) 'password' => "my_password"       // Password to use for SMTP authentication (if being used) );

 ### Move your LocalSettings to /etc/mediawiki and put it under version control

     sudo su